meow-watermelon/arp-stuffing-extension/README.md

 ## Intro

-I started this project around mid of Oct.
+I started this project around mid-Oct.
 2021 when I read the ARP protocol chapter from the book [TCP/IP Illustrated, Volume 1: The Protocols](https://www.amazon.com/TCP-Illustrated-Protocols-Addison-Wesley-Professional/dp/0321336313).
-ARP Stuffing itself is a popular way to set up initial IP address on embedded devices which don't have keyboard or similar input peripheral.
+ARP Stuffing itself is a popular way to set up an initial IP address on embedded devices that don't have a keyboard or similar input peripheral.
 Here are the basic steps to use ARP Stuffing:

 1. The user's computer has an IP address stuffed manually into its address table (normally with the arp command with the MAC address taken from a label on the device)
 2. The computer sends special packets to the device, typically a ping packet with a non-default size.
 3. The device then adopts this IP address
 4. The user then communicates with it by telnet or web protocols to complete the configuration.

 Everything looks fine, right?
-Why I came up with this **ARP Stuffing Extension**?
-Well, first of all, ARP Stuffing only sets up IP address typically, which means the user still needs to login the host and set up default gateway and DNS etc..
+Why did I come up with this **ARP Stuffing Extension**?
+Well, first of all, ARP Stuffing only sets up IP address typically, which means the user still needs to log in to the host and set up default gateway and DNS etc..
 So I was thinking if I can manipulate ICMP Echo Request packet to carry more information(gateway and DNS) then the target device can decode it and set up the network environment based on the data payload.
-This would be more convenient for the engineers who need to set up bunch of embedded devices.
+This would be more convenient for the engineers who need to set up a bunch of embedded devices.
 Of course, DHCP can be used in this scenario.
 However, it's an extension(I called it an extension :-)) on the original ARP Stuffing so we don't discuss DHCP use in this document.
 Secondly, I do notice the Python package [Scapy](https://scapy.readthedocs.io/en/latest/) is really powerful and I never wrote any networking protocol manipulation code before so I wanted to use this project to help me understand the protocols more comprehensively, education purpose :-)

 The implementation I write is actually manipulating ICMP protocol.
 However, it's kinda using the same idea of ARP Stuffing so I would like to call it ARP Stuffing Extension.
-I will use the word **ASE** to indicate **ARP Stuffing Extension** in the rest of document.
+I will use the word **ASE** to indicate **ARP Stuffing Extension** in the rest of the document.

 ## Terms